How Long does it take my iPhone to Backup?

 Step 5: After you’ve selected the files types, set the destination folder, and click “Backup”.
 Wait for a few minutes as the backup process may take a while to complete.

 Step 6: Now, click “View Backup” to check the backup history.

 So, that’s how you can use Dr.Fone Phone Backup to back up selective data from an iPhone.
-Using Dr.Fone will make it much easier to back up all the essential data without having to wait for several hours.
-Once the files are successfully backed up, you can proceed with installing the latest update on your iPhone.
+Using Dr.Fone will make it much easier to back up all the essential data without waiting for several hours.
+Once the files are successfully backed up, you can install the latest update on your iPhone.